Homosexuality and Seventh-day Adventism: Jamaican Adventist Politicians and Criminalization of Homosexuality

 In a November 2011 interview with a Jamaican newspaper, The Gleaner, Seventh-day Adventist and then-Prime Minister Andrew Holness rejected calls from Britain's Prime Minister David Cameron that he repeal Jamaica's "anti-buggery" laws, which criminalize same-sex intimacy with jail times of up to 10 years.
 Holness served as Prime Minister of Jamaica from October 2011 until January 2012, when he was succeeded by Simpson-Miller.

 During the 2011 election debates, Holness and Simpson-Miller were both asked whether they would be willing to include homosexuals in their cabinets.
 Simpson-Miller replied that "Our administration believes in protecting human rights of all Jamaicans.
 No one should be discriminated against because of their sexual orientation...people should be appointed to positions based on their ability to manage."
 Holness, by contrast, made clear that he would not permit homosexuals to serve in his government as long as the public remained hostile to gay rights.
 "My sentiments reflect the sentiments of the country," he said.
 "The prime minister has a discretion, but that discretion can not be exercised in a vacuum."

-In August 2013, the Jamaica Union Conference of Seventh-day Adventists published an article on its website under the heading "Same-sex marriage is not a human rights issue", stating that the Adventist Church in Jamaica has "been very strident in its opposition of any softening or repealing of the buggery law."
+In August 2013, the Seventh-day Adventist Church in Jamaica published an article on its website under the heading "Same-sex marriage is not a human rights issue", stating that the denomination in Jamaica has "been very strident in its opposition of any softening or repealing of the buggery law."

-Another prominent Jamaican Adventist politician who has spoken against gay rights is Governor-General Sir Patrick Allen.
+Another prominent Jamaican Adventist and politician who has spoken against gay rights is Governor-General Sir Patrick Allen.
 In a November 2012 address, he urged his countrymen to follow the example of the biblical prophet Nehemiah, who demonstrated "zero tolerance of corruption and determined action to stamp it out."
 Allen lamented "a significant change for the worse...what is referred to as the 'new norm.'
 The trend began with the banning of prayer in schools and later, in state institutions in the former bastion of Christianity, the USA, under the banner of freedom of religion."
 He continued, "There is mounting pressure on states such as Jamaica to recognize specific rights for lesbians and gays, with even threat of withholding financial assistance from those who do not."
 According to Allen, however, "there is nothing wrong with Jamaica which cannot be fixed by what is right with Jamaica."